adanque/RentalPricePrediction/README.md

 ### Project Specific Questions
-- Does the location of employment affect the apartment rental price? o	Answer: Yes, the distance does contribute to the prediction.
+- Does the location of employment affect the apartment rental price?
+	- Answer: Yes, the distance does contribute to the prediction.
 - Does the amenities of an apartment affect price?
-If so, which amenities affect price? o	Answer: Yes, the count of bedrooms, bathrooms and if it allows dogs, has a terrace
+If so, which amenities affect price?
+	- Answer: Yes, the count of bedrooms, bathrooms and if it allows dogs, has a terrace
-- Does the location of attractions affect price? o	Answer: Yes, it does.
+- Does the location of attractions affect price?
+	- Answer: Yes, it does.
 The distance to the Umpire States building and free public stargazing affects prices.
-- Does the location of Yelp reviewed businesses regarding Yelp prices affect apartment price? o	Answer: Not as much, as the Yelp ratings.
+- Does the location of Yelp reviewed businesses regarding Yelp prices affect apartment price?
+	- Answer: Not as much, as the Yelp ratings.
-- Does the location of Yelp reviewed businesses regarding Yelp ratings affect apartment price? o	Answer: Yes, the central location of highly rated Yelp Businesses by the areas south of Central Park and Times Square affect price.
+- Does the location of Yelp reviewed businesses regarding Yelp ratings affect apartment price?
+	- Answer: Yes, the central location of highly rated Yelp Businesses by the areas south of Central Park and Times Square affect price.
-- Does the area within the borough affect price? o	Answer: Not as much as specific areas within NYC.
+- Does the area within the borough affect price?
+	- Answer: Not as much as specific areas within NYC.
-- Does the zip code affect the price? o	Answer: Not specifically.
+- Does the zip code affect the price?
+	- Answer: Not specifically.
-- Does the length of the description of the apartment affect the price? o	Answer: Yes, it does affect price.
+- Does the length of the description of the apartment affect the price?
+	- Answer: Yes, it does affect price.
 Thus, it is better to have a very well written description of the apartment created.
-- Does the location of the apartment affect price? o	Yes, the location per longitude and latitude affects price.
+- Does the location of the apartment affect price?
+	- Yes, the location per longitude and latitude affects price.
-- Does the interest level of the apartment affect price? o	Yes, the categorical level of interest does affect price.
+- Does the interest level of the apartment affect price?
+	- Yes, the categorical level of interest does affect price.

 ## Included Project Variables / Factors
 ### Project Dataset: